anna-cole/mybnb/README.md

 Logout - allows users to log out from the session.

-Properties - displays a list with all available properties.
+Properties - displays a list with all properties and also adds a property to the database.

 PropertyByID - displays a selected property, its details and reviews.
+Also edits and deletes a property.

-Bookings - displays a list with the user's bookings and also adds a booking to the database.
+Bookings - displays a list with all bookings and also adds a booking to the database.

 BookingByID - displays a selected booking and its details.
+Also has methods to edit and delete a booking.

 Reviews - displays a list with all reviews and also adds a review to the database.